Sellingantiques.co.uk Logo

 A combination of the right clays, inventive potters such as Josiah Wedgwood and available labour made the Staffordshire district the centre of the china industry.
 Many small forgotten factories as well as the giants such as Spode, Wedgwood, Adams, clustered in the towns of Burslem, Cobridge, Fenton, Longton, Stoke and Tunstall, now incorporated in the present day town of Stoke-on-Trent.

-Antique #SA802325, shown on this page, originates from 1860.
-For historical context, the timeline below highlights the period when it was made:
+Antique SA802325 shown on this page was made in 1860.
+For historical context, the timeline below highlights the period when it was created:

 1860